Looking for a Used Explorer in your area?

 Overall, owners give the 2010 Ford Explorer good reviews, thanks primarily to its exterior styling, interior comfort and functionality, and good ride and handling.
 Owners also like the Explorer's seven-passenger seating on trims with the third-row seat, as well as the SUV's off-road-capable four-wheel-drive system.
 The Explorer's quiet interior, solid body structure, decent performance, and good towing capacity also draw positive comments from owners.
 On the downside, the layout of controls, some of which are out-of-reach for shorter drivers, remains a sore spot with some owners.
 Some owners also still voice concerns about safety issues, particularly rollovers.

-Talk about the 2010 Ford Explorer
+2010 Ford Explorer Top Comparisons

 Ford Explorer Questions